 Now it’s time to gather the research papers that will be presented at your event.

-An interesting, compelling call for papers is pivotal to attracting quality abstract submissions.
-After all, academics attend these events for valuable networking and learning opportunities, and if your conference does not present interesting speakers and subject-matter, who will want to attend?
+An interesting, compelling call for papers is pivotal to attracting quality abstract submissions and ultimately peer-reviewed conference papers.
+After all, academics attend these events for valuable networking and learning opportunities, and if your conference does not present interesting speakers and subject-matter on the topics of interest, who will want to attend?

-A call for papers is a communication sent by a conference organizer to the academic community representing the event field of study.
-This communication is usually an email, and its purpose is to encourage researchers to submit their work for review as an application to present at an upcoming conference.
+A call for papers, or CFP, is a communication sent by a conference organizer to the academic community representing the event field of study, such as graduate students and researchers.
+This communication is usually an email, and its purpose is to encourage researchers to submit their work for review as an application to present at an upcoming research conference.

 How long should a call for papers be?

 A call for papers is generally between 200 to 300 words.
 The messaging should be short, concise, and scannable.
 It should include key information and clear direction on the type of research the conference organizers are looking for, and nothing else.

 Use bold, punchy headlines to grab the reader’s attention, letting them know what kind of content you’re looking for without making them have to concentrate on long-winded, fluffy language and instructions.